jeremy-rifkin/libassert/README.md

 This library is for C++17 and newer.

-Use `make` or cmake to build library.
-Link with it either statically or dynamically.
-Additionally link with libdl on linux and dbghelp on windows.
+Build the library with cmake.
+Both static and dynamic linking are supported.
 More details [below](#how-to-use-this-library).

 ---